Miranda Hill is a double bassist, producer and improvisor based in Melbourne, Australia.

 While in Berlin, Geo founded 2 streetArt galleries between 2008 to 2013.
 The most known was WMSG (We Make Stuff Good) at the infamous Stattbad (Since demolished).
 In her time in Berlin GEO curated more than 250 exhibitions, founded 4 companies and managed countless artists from across the globe.

 Since returning to Melbourne in 2013, GEO has worked as a freelance street / mural artist as well as a Disability Support Worker.
-She is currently working on an installation to highlight our City's issue with accessibility.
+She is currently working on creating stop motion animations with her class of rad students and on an installation to highlight our City's issue with accessibility.

 Chris can be found wandering the world somewhere, camera in hand.
 Shooting mostly analogue film he captures intimate street scenes across the globe.